Anisotropic potential immersed in a dipolar Bose-Einstein condensate: Trapped system

 \subsection{Introducing the Impurity}

 We assume an impurity described by the potential

 Here, $a$ and $b$ parameterize the width of the impurity potential in the transverse and longitudinal directions.
 The parameter $V_0$ determines the strength of the impurity potential.
+This parameter is positive in main part of this study, i.e., the impurity repels the bosons, see App.~\ref{app:attractive} for a brief discussion of the case with $V_0<0$.
 It was set to be $5 \hbar\omega$ in our calculations, implying that the effect of the impurity is strong (non-perturbative), i.e., a number of collective modes can be excited in the Bose gas.
-The potential in Eq.~(\ref{ImpEqn}) can be produced in a cold Bose gas by a laser beam~\cite{Andrews1997,StamperKurn1998,Stellmer2013}, providing a physical realization of the impurity studied here in a laboratory.
+The potential in Eq.~(\ref{ImpEqn}) can be optically generated in a cold Bose gas~\cite{Amico2021}, which would provide a physical realization of the impurity studied here in a laboratory~\footnote{Relevant examples might be dimple~\cite{Andrews1997,StamperKurn1998,weber2003,Ma2004,comparat2006,Stellmer2013} and `bubble' traps~\cite{Carollo2022} }.

 First, to understand the effect of the static impurity on the BEC, we calculate the density of the Bose gas for various deformation ratios.
-Here, the ``deformation ratios'' refer to a systematic variation in the values of \(a\) and \(b\) in Eq.~(\ref{ImpEqn}), while keeping the volume of the impurity ($4\pi a^2bL^3/3$, treating it as an ellipsoid) constant at 1 $\mu$m$^3$.
+Here, the ``deformation ratio'' refers to a systematic variation in the values of \(a\) and \(b\) in Eq.~(\ref{ImpEqn}), while keeping the volume of the impurity ($4\pi a^2bL^3/3$, treating it as an ellipsoid) constant at 1 $\mu$m$^3$.
 The volume integral of the potential, $\int\mathrm{d}\mathbf{r}V_i(\mathbf{r})$, is then also constant at $3V_0L^3\sqrt{\pi}/4$.
 We showed in Sec.~\ref{sec:homog_section} that the volume integral of the impurity is a crucial property of the potential that determines the energy of the system in the homogeneous case.
 Therefore, by fixing it we can more directly see the effect of the dipolar nature of the bath, i.e., we can isolate the effect of the last term in Eq.~(\ref{eq:self_TF}).
-[Note however that the interplay between the external trap and the impurity potential also plays an important role in the results presented in this section.]
+[Note, however, that the interplay between the external trap and the impurity potential also plays an important role in the results presented in this section.]
 For the sake of simplicity, here we will mostly discuss results for \(a=b\), \(a=3b/2\), and \(a=3b\).